Middle of the road (music): Peak

 As an AM radio format in the United States and Canada, MOR's heyday was the 1960s and the 1970s.
 The 50,000-watt AM radio stations WLW in Cincinnati, Ohio; WJR in Detroit, Michigan; WNEW in New York City, New York; WCCO in Minneapolis, Minnesota; KMPC in Los Angeles, California; KIRO and KOMO in Seattle, Washington; WTIC in Hartford, Connecticut; and Canadian stations CFRB in Toronto, Ontario and CKNW in Vancouver, British Columbia, were known as "full-service MOR" stations with scheduled programming other than the MOR music.
 Even though it was not a 50,000-watt station, WMAL in Washington DC achieved some of the highest ratings and revenue of all radio stations in the country by programming MOR music, news, sports, and very popular announcers.

 In time, as the listener demographic groups aged and popular music migrated to FM radio, MOR stations found themselves competing with adult contemporary FM stations and AM stations broadcasting the Music of Your Life and adult standards formats.
 In response, most eliminated music and transmitted only news and talk programs; some continued to play MOR music until the early 1990s.
 MOR (or at least formats bearing a strong resemblance to MOR) were still available as late as 2013; the Memories/Unforgettable Favorites network, a nationwide MOR satellite service, was available until 2006.
 Many of the styles and genres of music that had traditionally been heard on MOR formatted stations are currently heard on adult standards-formatted stations.

-Contemporary format
+The nationally syndicated MeTV FM format, which brands itself as oldies, follows a format similar to MOR.

+Criticism

-In recent years, the term "middle of the road" has been used pejoratively by genre-specific music aficionados to describe musicians who avoid "edgy" (innovative) material, and who calibrate their musical appeal to commercial, popular musical taste.
-Artists such as Westlife (pop), Kenny Rogers (country) and Train (rock) are considered middle-of-the-road.
+In recent years, the term "middle of the road" has been used pejoratively by genre-specific music aficionados to describe musicians who avoid innovative material, and who calibrate their musical appeal to commercial, popular musical taste.
+Artists such as Westlife (pop), Kenny Rogers (country) and Train (rock) are considered middle of the road.